 Advice and Assistance from TRDC

-If you tell Three Rivers District Council (TRDC) that you are homeless or if you are threatened with homelessness you can speak with a member of the housing team at our offices or via the phone.
+If you tell Three Rivers District Council (TRDC) that you are homeless or if you are threatened with homelessness you can make a homeless application via our portal.

-The Housing Team will ask you to explain your current situation in depth and will look at your housing need.
+The Housing Team will ask you to explain your current situation in depth and assess your housing need.
 TRDC has a duty to try to prevent homelessness so the advice that you will be given will be to try and ensure that you can stay in your current home.
-We will look at all of the options available to you including your right to make a homeless application.
+We will look at all of the options available and provide you with a personalised housing plan.

-If the Council considers you to be homeless, eligible for assistance and in priority need, it will ensure you have temporary accommodation available for your occupation whilst a full investigation is made into the circumstances of your homelessness.
+If the Council considers you to be homeless, eligible for assistance and in priority need, it will ensure you have temporary accommodation available for your occupation whilst the Council try to find you alternative longer term accommodation.
+This will most likely be in the private sector.

-Further if you are considered unintentionally homeless and have a local connection to TRDC we will owe you a duty to secure permanent accommodation for you either in social housing through the Choice Based Lettings Scheme or in private housing through the Rent Deposit Guarantee Scheme.
+If the Council have been unable to source you alternative accommodation and you are unintentionally homeless with a local connection to TRDC we will owe you a duty to secure longer term accommodation for you either in social housing or in private housing through the Rent Deposit Guarantee Scheme.
 Please see further details of our policy for Private Rented Sector Offers.

 What if I am not in priority need?